elotroalex/chiens/_texts/translation.md

 - But I do choose to throw water on embers
 - {:.pr} and I say that I sniff a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging wire of his cruel memories
 - {: .pr} and I say that we must forget, that the wrong of the vanquished is to be defeated, but their crime is not to forget
-- {: .pr} and I say that, as a volunteer Minister of Propriety, I yell "inopportune" at the exposed indecency of questions that should stay silent.
+- {: .pr} and I say that, as the volunteer Minister of Propriety, I yell "inopportune" at the exhibitionist indecency of questions that better be quiet.
-- "Inopportune", do you understand?
+- "Inopportune," you see?
-- I say: O, I want to forget at length.
+- I say: O, I want to forget long and hard.

 - {:.sp} Toussaint *(standing up.)*